-When the meal was ready, the women would call out to the rest of us and I would demurely tag my two cousin brothers into the kitchen to carry the food out into the dinning hall.
-Brown rice, an odd curry I would only ever eat at ammachi’s, the staple fried beef that only a Mallu could ever perfect and of course, pappadums.
+When the meal was ready, the women would call out to the rest of us and I would demurely tag my two cousin brothers into the kitchen to carry the food out to the dinning hall.
+Brown rice, an odd curry I would only ever eat at ammachi’s, the staple fried beef that only a Malayalee could ever perfect and of course, pappadums.
 Keep the pappadums coming.
 Wash it all down with a gallon of water that ammachi insisted we drink during the meal.
-Not the best way to eat, but it helped me digest the so-not-my-taste food that I had to enjoy, so I didn’t complain.
+Not the best way to eat, but it helped me digest the food that I had to enjoy but absolutely did not.
+So I didn’t complain.

 My mother never understood how the potatoes in a curry I abhor 10 months a year were suddenly the most succulent thing in the world.
 Well mom, I had to pretend to like SOMETHING.